 Supervision

-Art Therapy Supervision for ATR-Ps
+Art Therapy & Counseling Supervision

 I am a Board-Certified Registered Art Therapist (ATR-BC)